Traqu/DayZ-Editor-Solutions/README.md

  - Here you will be taken to you **Desktop**.
  - Simply choose a file, that you want to do import from.
  <br>
- - You can use the MapGroupProto file if your custom map has one &nbsp;- **example** :`mpmissions/takistan/MapGroupProto.xml`
+ - You can use the MapGroupProto file if your custom map has one<br>
+ &nbsp;- **example** :`mpmissions/takistan/MapGroupProto.xml`
  -
  - If such a file does not exist, simply select a file that will contain the desired class names.